pnp/blog/content/post/use-pnp-powershell-to-add-a-document-library-webpart-to-a-page.md

 ```

-## The hard part: adding an existing document library as a webpart to the page
+## The hard part: adding an existing document library as a web part to the page

 This was the easy bit, in my opinion.
 Adding a document library to a
-page is surprisingly hard in PnP Powershell (unless I am missing
+page is surprisingly hard in PnP PowerShell (unless I am missing
 something big.. in that case please call me out on this!)

 What you need to do, is to use the[ Add-PnPClientSideWebPart